• Skip to primary navigation

 Optional Flavorings (See notes for options)

-• 3 tablespoon good quality rum or another spirit like bourbon or Bailey's
+• 3 tbsp good quality rum, or another spirit like bourbon or Bailey's

 Instructions